itzg/docker-mc-backup/README.md

 - `EXCLUDES`=\*.jar,cache,logs
 - `BACKUP_METHOD`=tar

-If `PRUNE_BACKUP_DAYS` is set to a positive number, it'll delete old `.tgz` backup files from `DEST_DIR`.
+If `PRUNE_BACKUPS_DAYS` is set to a positive number, it'll delete old `.tgz` backup files from `DEST_DIR`.
 By default deletes backups older than a week.

 If `BACKUP_INTERVAL` is set to 0 or smaller, script will run once and exit.